Cadtastic-Solutions/Subscription-Framework/docs/index.md

 For questions or support, please reach out to:
 - **Addam Boord**
 - Email: addam.boord@cadtasticsolutions.com
-- [Other contact info or links, e.g., issue tracker, discussion forums]
+- Open an issue on our [GitHub repository](https://github.com/Cadtastic-Solutions/Subscription-Framework/issues)

 ---
 Subscription Framework is maintained by Cadtastic Solutions.